kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ## Termination
 QUIC streams can be closed or reset with an error code, while bidirectional streams have an independent send and receive direction.
 Rather than deal with half-open states, MoqTransfork combines both sides.
-If an endpoint closes the send direction of a stream, it also closes the recv direction.
+If an endpoint closes the send direction of a stream, the peer MUST also close the send direction.

 To terminate a stream, an endpoint closes (STREAM_FIN) or resets (RESET_STREAM) the send direction.
 Any messages/data on a closed stream will still be delivered, while a reset results in immediate termination.
-An endpoint MAY close the recv direction with the same error code.
+An endpoint SHOULD close the recv direction (STOP_SENDING) with the same error code.

-An endpoint MUST monitor the recv direction for errors.
-When the recv direction is closed/reset, the endpoint MUST close/reset the send direction.

-An endpoint MAY close the session by closing/resetting the Session Stream.
-An endpoint MUST close the connection (via CONNECTION_CLOSE) on a fatal encoding error or protocol violation.

 ## Handshake
-After a connection is established, the client opens the Session Stream and sends a SESSION_CLIENT message and the server replies with a SESSION_SERVER message.
+After a connection is established, the client opens a Session Stream and sends a SESSION_CLIENT message, to which the server replies with a SESSION_SERVER message.
 The session is active until either endpoint closes or resets the Session Stream.

 This session handshake is used to negotiate the MoqTransfork version and any extensions.